erciomunoz/erciomunoz.github.io/_pages/research.md

 # Selected Work in Progress (titles subject to change):

 * **Campaign Rules and Incumbency Advantage.**
-* **Are Budget Rigidities a Source of Fiscal Distress and a Constraint to Fiscal Consolidation?** (with E. Olaberria)
 * **Corruption and Electoral Performance.** (with N. Rodriguez-Planas)
 * **Pre-testing for Unobserved Cluster Effects and Inference in Panel Data Sets.** (with W. Vijverberg)
 * **kmr: A Command to Correct Survey Weights for Unit Nonresponse using Group's Response Rates.** (with S. Morelli)